 Cons: 16" wheels, rough ride, poor weather protection

 The inStep Take 2 is an affordable bike trailer that will get you out on the road without draining the bank account.
 Easy to attach and assemble with a unique folding design, it folds up smaller than any other trailer we tested.
 It lacks the bells and whistles of the other trailers in our review, but it will get the job done for the occasional user.
-If you want the ultimate in child towing, check out the deluxe Thule Chariot Cougar 2, our Editors' choice winner.
+If you want the ultimate in child towing, check out the deluxe Thule Chariot Lite 2, our Editors' choice winner.

-RELATED REVIEW: The Best Bike Trailer Review
+RELATED REVIEW: The Best Bike Trailers of 2017 for Kids

 Our Analysis and Hands-on Test Results

 An affordable bike trailer that folds into a very compact size, the InStep Take 2 works well for those on a budget and with minimal storage space.

 Protection for the Child

 The inStep Take 2 meets ASTM safety standards, and features a five-point harness like all the other trailers in our test group.
 However, it is obvious upon examination of the frame and overall build that quality control is not up to the level of its competitors such as Burley and Thule.
 The frame is made of square tubing, and the welds are not the cleanest we have seen.
 The cover is less substantial than other trailers we tested, and does not do a good job when conditions get wet.